mkurath/Github-Editor-New-Repository/docs/class2/module1/lab1.rst

 #.
 Access the Application
    - http://<Public-IP mapped to the VIP address--this info can be found in the Azure portal>

-Delete the Objects uou created in this lab
+Delete the objects you created in this lab
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
  Right Click on the Resource group and select Delete Resource Group